 - Currently available finance and insurance jobs

-The report reveals that as many one in five young people in Canada are working in jobs that are at high risk of being affected by automation.
-To help prepare people for the career opportunities that won’t be so replaceable by technology, the report identifies six foundational skills that are highly sought after by employers.
+The report reveals that as many as one in five young people in Canada are working in jobs that are at high risk of being affected by automation.
+To help prepare people for career opportunities that won’t be so replaceable by technology, the report identifies six foundational skills that are highly sought after by employers.

 In demand skills in Canadian job postings:

 - growth mindset,